I recently had a reader reach out with a first-world problem many of us are familiar with. She asked (and I quote):

 It’s now yours and you can decide what to do with it.
 Do you donate it because it doesn’t match your family’s values or spatial limits?
 Do you help your child donate an old toy in order to keep it?
 Do you actually like it and want to keep it?

-Do whatever you want.
+Do whatever you want with the gift.
 Just say thank you first.

-I hope that helps all of you navigate this trickiest of minimalist maneuvers with love and respect. 🙂
+I hope that helps all of you navigate this trickiest of simplicity scenarios with love and respect. 🙂